<> <> <> <>

 Narcolepsy can be both a debilitating and dangerous disorder

-The Brain Foundation says symptoms can occur suddenly or develop over the years, and these are the four key signs that someone is experiencing narcolepsy:
+The Brain Foundation says symptoms can occur suddenly or develop over the years, and these are the four key signs that someone is experiencing narcolepsy [2]:

-This has nothing to do with ordinary night sleep.
+This has nothing to do with ordinary nighttime sleep.
 With narcolepsy, you can get the right amount of sleep each night and still need frequent naps which typically involve immediately falling into the REM sleep stage.

-Two: Another symptom is cataplexy.
 That’s the condition where strong emotional reactions can cause sudden and uncontrollable muscle weakness or paralysis.

-Three: Then there’s sleep paralysis.
 During REM sleep, your body naturally becomes paralysed.
 It’s believed this occurs so that you don’t act out your dreams.

 The problem is that some people wake during REM sleep and discover that they can’t speak, can’t move and feel as though someone or something is placing pressure on their chest.

-Sleep paralysis can be panic-inducing—like something out of a bad horror movie.
+Sleep paralysis can be panic-inducing — like something out of a bad horror movie [3].
 Thankfully, it lasts no longer than a few minutes and is not dangerous.

-Four: “Hypnagogic” refers to the transition from wake to sleep, and some people experience hypnagogic hallucinations.
+4. “Hypnagogic” refers to the transition from wake to sleep

 The hallucinations can be audible or visual and are considered early effects of the oncoming REM sleep.
 To the sufferer, their dreams can feel like a reality.